Ascension Parish educator named state's Middle School Principal of the Year

 An Ascension educator with a doctorate in educational leadership and 21 years in the teaching field has been named the 2022 Middle School Principal of the Year by the state Department of Education.

-Jeremy Muse is principal at Lake Elementary School in St. Amant, the only pre-K through 8th grade school in the parish.
+Jeremy Muse is principal at Lake Elementary School in St. Amant, the only pre-K through eighth-grade school in the parish.

 In January 2020, a fire broke out in a classroom at the school while a basketball game was underway.
 Two students from the opposing team, Central Middle, saw smoke in a hallway near the gym and alerted officials, who safely evacuated everyone there.
 The fire, caused by electrical equipment, was contained to the one classroom.